How to Take REYATAZ

 Setting up and following a regular schedule can help you to remember to take your REYATAZ and other HIV medications once a day.
 Work with your healthcare provider to set up a treatment regimen that works for you.

-To increase your chances of staying on schedule with REYATAZ® (atazanavir sulfate), try the following:
+To increase your chances of staying on schedule with REYATAZ® (atazanavir), try the following:

 - Take REYATAZ at the same time every day with a meal or a snack.
 If you decide to take REYATAZ with breakfast, lunch or dinner, you are more likely to keep taking it at the same time every day.
 You can also take REYATAZ with a light snack.
 Taking REYATAZ with a meal or snack helps it work better.